Kleophrades Painter: Forms

 The Beazley Archive Pottery Database has approximately 227 vases either attributed to, near, or compared with the Kleophrades Painter, and of these 227, 113 are directly attributed to this great painter, although aside from the potter's name on the one pelike, his name is not found anywhere.
-Although he painted a number of different shapes, the Kleophrades Painter focused mostly on large vases, with the four most common shapes being calyx kraters, hydrias, panathenaic amphorae, and neck amphorae.
+Although he painted a number of different shapes, the Kleophrades Painter focused mostly on large vases, with the four most common shapes being calyx, hydrias, Panathenaic amphorae, and neck amphorae.
 The provenances of these vases vary, although the great majority are found in Italy.
 Most of which were sent to Etruria, Vulci, which is now the modern Province of Viterbo.
 This evidence indicates that many of his vases were intended for export.